SAP-samples/teched2025-DA260/exercises/ex1/README.md

 ## Step 4

 If you have configured your SAC tenant to use Datasphere as it's storage location, you have the option here to use that.
-Making that configuration is not part of this exercise, so we will be using SAP Analytics Cloud as our storage location.
+Making that configuration is not part of this exercise, and it has not been enabled on this tenant by an administrator, so we will be using SAP Analytics Cloud as our storage location.

 Select **SAP Analytics Cloud** and click **Next**.